Quantum Mpemba Effect in a Four-Site Bose-Hubbard Model: Results and Discussion

-These findings indicate that random onsite disorder disrupts thermalization by introducing mild localization effects, but it does not induce the nonlinear relaxation pathways necessary for QME, unlike the interaction-driven crossovers in Sec.~\ref{subsec:clean_bhm}.
+Our Stark and disorder observations align qualitatively with localization physics in tilted/disordered Bose--Hubbard chains, where gradients or randomness suppress transport and thermalization \cite{kolovsky2007bloch,kolovsky2008dynamical,Fischer2016,hooley2019stark}.
+In those studies, tilt-induced Wannier--Stark localization can be stronger and more systematic than moderate disorder, consistent with our finding that increasing $g$ produces a more dramatic retardation than comparable $\delta$ in the explored parameter range.
+From the Liouvillian perspective, inhibited transport reduces effective mixing between number configurations, enhancing slow-mode dominance and suppressing the possibility of relaxation-order inversion.
+These findings indicate that random on-site disorder disrupts thermalization by introducing mild localization effects, but it does not induce the nonlinear relaxation pathways necessary for QME, unlike the interaction-driven crossovers in Sec.~\ref{subsec:clean_bhm}.
 Compared to the Stark potential’s stringent localization barriers, disorder imposes less severe constraints, yet both external potentials contrast sharply with the anomalous dynamics enabled by many-body correlations.
-This underscores the necessity of interaction-driven mechanisms for QME emergence in dissipative bosonic systems.
+This emphasizes the necessity of interaction-driven mechanisms for QME emergence in dissipative bosonic systems.